About GPSI Diabetes

 With rooms in Havelock North (Hawkes Bay) and Auckland, our friendly professional team aims to provide you with information to understand your particular type of diabetes and involve you in the medical decision-making

 GPSI Diabetes believes empowering patients will change health care systems around the world - and that this can only be achieved by using a patient centered approach.
 Click HERE to find out more about patient centered care and what receiving this care would mean for you.

 I have been the Clinical Director at GPSI Diabetes for over 10 years and have close to 20 years experience in diabetes management.

 I completed my medical training at one of America's top institutions (University of Pennsylvania/Lancaster General).
 It was during my training as a Family Physician that I developed my interest in diabetes - and developed the patient centered approach to diabetes management that is used at GPSI Diabetes today.
-After completing a Fellowship and board certificatioin in Advanced Diabetes Management, I joined the faculty at Lancaster General to teach general medicine and diabetes management both within the hospital setting and the community.
+After completing a Fellowship and board certificatioin, I joined the faculty at Lancaster General to teach general medicine and diabetes management both within the hospital setting and the community.

 Sally Gardner - Front desk staff

 I have been the front desk receptionist at GPSI Diabetes since 2013.
 I love this job as it allows me to incorporate all of the work ethics and skills I have developed throughout my many years of working in the health sector, in customer service and in office administration – and it allows me to just be me.

 I enjoy getting to know all of our clients whether it be through phone calls or from conversations in the waiting room; and I take great pleasure in arranging appointments to your satisfaction, find the missing script or sorting whatever the issue at hand might be.